Wellness in Wetlands 2026

 Visit Colombo to experience a groundbreaking approach to urban conservation and sustainability.
 Witness firsthand how a bustling capital city seamlessly integrates thriving wetland ecosystems, offering a model for the world.
 Sri Lanka’s dedication to preserving these

-We are excited to announce the International Conference on Wetland Conservation, Mental Health, and Behavioral Change 2025, taking place in Sri Lanka, a country known for its rich biodiversity, unique wetland ecosystems, and growing commitment to sustainable tourism and conservation.
+We are excited to announce the 2nd International Conference on Wetlands, Wisdom & Well-being 2026, taking place in Sri Lanka, a country known for its rich biodiversity, unique wetland ecosystems, and growing commitment to sustainable tourism and conservation.
 This event will bring together experts, practitioners, and enthusiasts to explore the important connections between wetlands, mental health, and behavioral change.

 If you are interested in attending this transformative conference, we invite you to Register by filling out the Google Form linked below.